patrickjuchli/basic-ftp/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Did you rule out network issues or problems specific to the FTP server you are using?
+Did you rule out network issues?
+Do you encounter the same issue when using another FTP server?

 **Example code**
-The shortest possible, standalone code example that shows the issue.
-Please don't just copy-paste some lines from your project.
-It makes it difficult to rule out issues in other parts of your code.
+A short and standalone code example that demonstrates the issue.
+Don't copy-paste a few lines from your project, it makes it difficult to rule out issues in other parts of your code.

 **Console output**
 Use `client.ftp.verbose = true` to log every communication detail.
 Copy-paste the output of your console here.
 Make sure to redact IPs, URLs or passwords.